Chalcedony: Structure

 Chalcedony was once thought to be a fibrous variety of cryptocrystalline quartz.
 More recently however, it has been shown to also contain a monoclinic polymorph of quartz, known as moganite.
 The fraction, by mass, of moganite within a typical chalcedony sample may vary from less than 5% to over 20%.
 The existence of moganite was once regarded as dubious, but it is now officially recognised by the International Mineralogical Association.

 Solubility

 Chalcedony is more soluble than quartz under low-temperature conditions, despite the two minerals being chemically identical.
-This is thought to be because chalcedony is extremely finely grained (cryptocrystalline), and so has a very high surface area to volume ratio.
-It has also been suggested that the higher solubility is due to the moganite component.
+Possible reasons include the existence of the moganite component, defects caused by Brazil twinning, and small crystal size.

 Solubility of quartz and chalcedony in pure water

 This table gives equilibrium concentrations of total dissolved silicon as calculated by PHREEQC (PH REdox EQuilibrium (in C language, USGS)) using the llnl.dat database.